Yermehyaw/alx-low_level_programming/0x0C-more_malloc_free/README.md

 function

 The Function Will:
-0: Allocate any memory size dynamically
+0: Allocate dynamically any memory size lower than INT_MAX
 1: Concatenate n byte of a string to another
-2:
+2: Allocate memory using malloc() as if it was calloc()
+3: Create an array of ints from min to max